sonic-net/SONiC/doc/nat/nat_design_spec.md

 - Putting a Dynamic NAT/NAPT Binding and a Static type NAT/NAPT entry in the same Group ('twice_nat_id' value).

 When a host matching a dynamic NAT pool binding sends traffic to host with a matching DNAT Static NAT/NAPT entry in the same 'twice_nat_id' group, a bi-directional Twice NAT/NAPT entry is created for the traffic flow.

+NOTE: The Static NAT/NAPT entry that is part of a Twice NAT group is not added used for single NAT'ting in the hardware.

 ### 2.2.6 VRF support
 NAT is supported in the default Virtual Routing and Forwarding (VRF) domain only.